History of Berliner FC Dynamo (1978–1989): New titles, goal record and European cup drama (1983–1986)

 BFC Dynamo lost 1–2 at home to FC Vorwärts Frankfurt on the 18th matchday on 17 March 1984.
 The team was still in first place in the league but now stood on the same points as second-placed SG Dynamo Dresden.
 SG Dynamo Dresden then took over the lead in the league on the 19th matchday on a better goal difference.
 But BFC Dynamo could recapture the first place with a 4–2 win over FC-Karl-Marx-Stadt at home on the 20th matchday, as SG Dynamo Dresden had played a 1–1 draw away against HFC Chemie at the same time.
 BFC Dynamo then met SG Dynamo Dresden at home on the 24th matchday on 5 May 1984.
 The score was 3–0 for BFC Dynamo after only 14 minutes played, with two goals scored by Rainer Ernst in just 5 minutes.
 BFC Dynamo eventually won the match 4–2 in front of 28,500 spectators at the Friedrich-Ludwig-Jahn-Sportpark.
 BFC Dynamo then secured the league title with a 4–5 win away against HFC Chemie on the following matchday on 12 May 1984.
 Rainer Ernst became the best goal scorer in the 1983-48 DDR-Oberliga with 20 goals.
-BFC Dynamo reached the final of the FDGB-Pokal for the second season in a row and again had the chance to win the Double.
+BFC Dynamo reached the final of the FDGB-Pokal for a consecutive season and again had the chance to win the Double.
 The team once again faced rival SG Dynamo Dresden in the final.
 The final of the 1983-84 FDGB-Pokal was played in front of 48,000 spectators at Stadion der Weltjugend on 29 May 1984.
 The score was 0-0 after the first half.
 Hans-Jürgen Dörner made it 1-0 for SG Dynamo Dresden in the 81st minute.
 Reinhard Häfner extended the lead to 2–0 on penalty just a minute later.
 Rainer Troppa scored 2–1 in the 85th minute, but BFC Dynamo could not equalize.
 BFC Dynamo eventually lost the final 2–1.
-The team had thus lost its fourth final in a row in the FDGB-Pokal and had once again failed to win the Double.
+The team had thus lost its fourth consecutive final in the FDGB-Pokal and had once again failed to win the Double.
 Hans-Jürgen Riediger and Michael Noack ended their careers due to prolonged injuries after the season.
-Wolf-Rüdiger Netz retired and Ralf Sträßer left for 1.
+Wolf-Rüdiger Netz retired from his playing career and Ralf Sträßer left for 1.
 FC Union Berlin.
 Riediger, Noack and Netz had all played around 200 matches each for BFC Dynamo in the DDR-Oberliga.
 Riediger and Netz had also scored more than 100 goals each for BFC Dynamo in the DDR-Oberliga.